 Many other related problems were considered in [1].
 For example, the following open question was posed there: what is the computational complexity of deciding whether a planar graph has a nonseparating cycle?
-We give an answer to this question and show how to find a nonseparating cycle in planar graphs in polynomial time.
+We prove a lemma about this problem in planar graphs.
+In a previous version of this report we claimed that this lemma implies a polynomial algorithm for this problem in planar graphs.
+Unfortunately this claim is not true, as it was pointed out to us by Jed Yang.
+Furthermore, he has shown in [7] that this problem is NP-complete, too.

 We also study the problem of deciding whether an Eulerian graph has a nonseparating cycle and we prove that it is NP-complete.
 Here is our motivation to look at this problem.